Peter J Wilcoxen > PPA 723 Managerial Economics

 Exercise 3

-Suppose that for the purposes of gasoline demand, Washington households can be roughly divided into two groups: those with high income (h) and those with low income (l), and that there are 1,000,000 households of each type.
-In addition, suppose that a survey has determined that the demand for gasoline by a typical household of each type is the following:
+Suppose that for the purposes of gasoline demand, Washington households can be roughly divided into two groups: those with high income (h) and those with low income (l), and that there are 1 million households of each type.
+The demand for gasoline by an individual household of each type is believed to be linear, as shown below, where `A` and `B` are parameters that vary between high and low income households:

 5. Now calculate the following items for a typical household of each type: quantity demanded before the tax increase; quantity demanded after the tax increase; additional tax revenue paid (due to the 0.25 increase); deadweight loss; and the percentage change in quantity demanded.
 Present the results in a table.

 6. The ratio of the deadweight loss from a tax to the amount of revenue it raises is often used to measure the relative efficiency of the tax: it is the deadweight loss per dollar of revenue.
 An ideal tax would have zero deadweight loss and thus a ratio of 0; a horribly inefficient tax might have a ratio of 0.5, which would indicate that each dollar raised in revenue caused $0.50 of deadweight loss (that is, collecting a dollar of tax revenue causes consumer surplus to drop by $1.50: $1 of taxes and $0.50 of deadweight loss.
 What is the ratio of deadweight loss to tax revenue for each of the two groups?
-Discuss why the ratio is so much more favorable for the high income group.
+Why is the ratio so much more favorable for the high income group?

 7. Finally, suppose that a typical low income household earns $20,000 per year and a typical high income households earns $80,000.
 Is the tax likely to be considered fair?
 Please discuss.
 There are arguments to be made on both sides; for this exercise it's much more important to anticipate what the arguments would be than to reach a definite conclusion.